 To the world, the Bible may appear full of wonder and fascinating tales, and it is!
 More than great stories, the Bible offers a real and powerful testimony of God and the divinity of Jesus Christ as His son.
 On a personal level, it has the power to heal the wounded heart by the words written therein which inspire hope and faith.

 Heart of the Matter

-One year following the death of daughter, Zipporah, came the grief crashing down upon me, bricks, stones, anvils, and mountains, as I saw a picture of her.
-Crying out to God in prayer for comfort, I could found none in that time.
+One year following the death of my daughter, Zipporah, came the grief crashing down upon me, bricks, stones, anvils, and mountains, as I saw a picture of her.
+Crying out to God in prayer for comfort, I could find none at that time.

 I cried out again, and the Holy Spirit directed me to a KJV of the Holy Bible on the floor next to me.
-Prompted again by the Holy Spirit, I turned specifically to the book of Jeremiah Chapter 102 and began to read, stopping only after the last verse of that chapter.
+Prompted again by the Holy Spirit, I turned specifically to the book of Jeremiah Chapter 10 and began to read, stopping only after the last verse of that chapter.
 The words spoke peace to my heart and mind.
-Grief melted away as my sorrow-harden heart became flesh again.
-Peace, again.
+Grief melted away as my sorrow-hardened heart became flesh again--Peace, again.

 Chapter 10 of Jeremiah is not about comforting the grieving soul and such.
 Counseling the people to stay away from other gods from the foreigners from within the nation and influences from without does not particularly say:

 Other times since that mournful remembrance of Zipporah, I have read those words to determine how they helped me.
 The Spirit used the Bible to heal my heart, strengthening the witness within that the Bible is the inspired and holy word of God.
 I knew it before but my testimony of its divinity was reassured.
 It's like knowing Orlando, Florida is there because I have seen pictures and learned about it in school, then going to Disney World and visiting--a personal experience confirming the things I already know.